Farmer violence: Twitter suspends 550 accounts from its platform

 New Delhi, Jan 27: Twitter has suspended over 550 accounts from its platform in connection with the violence that broke out during the farmers' tractor rally in Delhi on January 26.

-A Twitter spokesperson told ANI that that the platform has also labelled tweets which were found to be in violation of its "synthetic and manipulated media policy".
+A Twitter spokesperson told ANI that the platform has also labelled tweets which were found to be in violation of its "synthetic and manipulated media policy".

 "We have taken strong enforcement action to protect the conversation on the service from attempts to incite violence, abuse, and threats that could trigger the risk of offline harm by blocking certain terms that violate our rules for trends.